Unformed Legal Roads

 What to do if you have difficulty accessing an unformed legal road

-Adjoining landholders cannot legally block public access to a ULR.
-However, many ULRs are obstructed by fences, hedges or even buildings.
-Livestock presence can make some ULRs daunting to use, and occasionally, the public might be intimidated by adjoining landowners, directly or through misleading signage.
+Adjoining landholders cannot legally block public access to an unformed legal road.
+However, many unformed legal roads are obstructed by fences, hedges or even buildings.
+Livestock presence can make some unformed legal roads daunting to use, and occasionally, the public might be intimidated by adjoining landowners, directly or through misleading signage.

-Adjoining landholders often use ULRs as part of existing pasture or forestry, and territorial authorities have long accepted this use.
-However, this does not create any legal right to the road in favour of the adjoining landholder.
+Unformed legal roads are often used by adjoining landholders as part of existing pasture or forestry, and territorial authorities have long accepted this use.
+This does not create any legal right to the road in favour of the adjoining landholder, unless an agreement has been struck between adjacent landholder and territorial authority.
+Such agreements should not hinder public access.

 - it is there to manage, protect and contain livestock